Global embeddings of weakly pseudoconvex complex spaces and refined Runge-type approximation theorems: Introduction

 \begin{theorem} Let $X$ be a weakly pseudoconvex manifold, $L\longrightarrow X$ be a holomorphic line bundle and $\scr{J}$ be an ideal sheaf on $X$.
 If $L$ is exhaustion singular-positive with $\scr{J}$, then for any sublevel set $X_c$, the natural restriction map

 has dense images with respect to the topology of uniform convergence on all compact subsets in $X_c$. \end{theorem}

+Furthermore, we obtain a full generalization of the Runge-type approximation theorem (see \cite[Theorem 1]{Kaz73b}) to complex spaces.

+\begin{theorem} Let $X$ be a reduced weakly pseudoconvex complex space of pure dimension $n$ and $L\longrightarrow X$ be a holomorphic line bundle.
+If $L$ is positive, then for any sublevel set $X_c$, the natural restriction map

+induced by the canonical desingularization $\pi:\tx\longrightarrow X$ and the natural restriction map $\rho_{\tx,c}$ on $\tx$ associated with the adjoint bundle $K_{\tx}\otimes\pi^*L$, has dense images with respect to the topology of uniform convergence on all compact subsets in $X_c$. \end{theorem}

+Here, the sheaf $\ogr$ denotes the \textit{Grauert}-\textit{Riemenschneider canonical sheaf} on $X$.
 As a direct application of the refined approximation Theorem \ref{Theorem: ext approximation theorem}, an embedding is obtained assuming only the existence of an exhaustion positive line bundle (see Theorem \ref{Theorem: embedding only exhaustion positive}).
 In particular, for a toroidal group $T$, if there exists a holomorphic line bundle $L\longrightarrow T$ with a \kah form in the first Chern class $c_1(L)$, then $T$ can be holomorphically embedding into $\mathbb{P}^{\,2\dim T+1}$ (see Corollary \ref{Corollary: embedding of toroidal group}).
-Such line bundles on toroidal groups (see Example \ref{Example: Tak98b Theorem}), as well as line bundles on the product of a Stein manifold $S$ and a compact manifold $X$ that are positive on each compact fiber $\{p\} \times X$ (see Example \ref{Example: Tak98b Lemma} and \ref{Example: Stein times weakly pseudoconvex}), provide natural examples of exhaustion positive line bundles.
+Such line bundles on toroidal groups (see Example \ref{Example: Tak98b Theorem}), as well as line bundles on the product of a Stein manifold $S$ and a compact manifold $X$ that are positive on each compact fiber $\{p\} \times X$ (see Examples \ref{Example: Tak98b Lemma} and \ref{Example: Stein times weakly pseudoconvex}), provide natural examples of exhaustion positive line bundles.
 As an important and typical example of exhaustion singular-positivity, in the setting of Theorem \ref{Theorem: embedding theorem}, we show in $\S\ref{Section: exhaustion positivity}$ that $\pi^*L\longrightarrow\tx$ is exhaustion singular-positive with $\cal{O}_{\tx}$ (see Theorem \ref{Theorem: exh sing positivity on tlX}).
-In particular, in order to obtain a global embedding, it is also necessary that, for a holomorphic line bundle $P\longrightarrow\tx$ equipped with a singular semi-positive Hermitian metric $h_P$, the holomorphic line bundle $\pi^*L\otimes P$ is exhaustion singular-positive with $\scr{I}(h_P)$ (see Theorem \ref{Theorem: exh sing positivity on tlX twisted by psef}), which can be proved using the strong openness property (cf. \cite{JM12,GZ15}).
+In particular, in order to obtain a global embedding, it is also necessary that, for a holomorphic line bundle $P\longrightarrow\tx$ equipped with a singular semi-positive Hermitian metric $h_P$, the twisted line bundle $\pi^*L\otimes P$ is exhaustion singular-positive with $\scr{I}(h_P)$ (see Theorem \ref{Theorem: exh sing positivity on tlX twisted by psef}), which can be proved using the strong openness property \cite{GZ15}.

 The following question has held great interest in Stein theory: